Connect with others who understand.

 8. Sleep Apnea

-Sleep apnea does not always indicate heart problems, but it can cause them.
+Sleep apnea doesn’t always indicate heart problems, but it can cause them.
 Because you stop breathing several times a night with sleep apnea, it can put stress on your body, including on your heart.
 Sleep apnea is also related to metabolic syndrome, which is associated with a risk for heart disease.

 9. Cramps in Your Calves

-10. Persistent Coughing
+10. Persistent Cough

 If you have a cough that won’t go away and doesn’t seem to have a cause, ask your doctor about heart disease.
 When your heart isn’t pumping well, fluid can build up in your lungs.
-This can make you cough.
+This fluid buildup can make you cough.
 As one member of MyHeartDiseaseTeam put it, “I have heart disease and have a dry cough that I can’t get rid of.”

 A MyHeartDiseaseTeam Member